Consultation

 Determining what federal, tribal, state, and local regulations and requirements are associated with the project is the most critical step that needs to take place.
 These regulations determine not only if the facility can be built, but also how it must operate once it is built.
 Ongoing emissions monitoring & testing, record-keeping, and reporting is determined through these regulations.

-Emissions Estimates
+Emissions Inventories

 Emissions must be estimated for each individual piece of equipment or process that can emit air pollution.
-The regulated air pollutants are then analyzed against the different regulatory requirements to determine the types of emissions reductions, control devices, permitting programs, etc. Emissions are calculated utilizing equipment/process specific documentation, combined with emission factors, simulation software, testing, etc.
+The regulated air pollutants are then analyzed against the different regulatory requirements to determine the types of emissions reductions, control devices, permitting programs, etc. Emissions are calculated utilizing equipment/process specific documentation, combined with emission factors, simulation software, analytical data, testing, etc.

 Emissions Control Evaluations